swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 #### Modifier or attribute?

-This proposal suggests new *modifiers* for enums, `nonexhaustive` and `exhaustive`; they could also be attributes `@nonexhaustive` and `@exhaustive`.
-I went with a modifier because most attributes only affect the *definition* of an API, not its use.
-This isn't a hard rule, but it's a good place to start.
+This proposal suggests new *attributes* for enums, `@nonexhaustive` and `@exhaustive`; they could also be modifiers `nonexhaustive` and `exhaustive`, implemented as context-sensitive keywords.
+The original version of the proposal went with a modifier because most attributes only affect the *definition* of an API, not its use, but in preliminary discussions the core team felt that an attribute was a better fit.

-#### Modifier or member?
+#### Annotation or member?

-In addition to the modifier approach detailed in this proposal, discussion on swift-evolution also suggested mirroring the form of a `switch` statement by using an additional kind of declaration inside an enum:
+In addition to the attribute approach detailed in this proposal, discussion on swift-evolution also suggested mirroring the form of a `switch` statement by using an additional kind of declaration inside an enum:

 ```swift
 public enum HomeworkExcuse {